Water Quality Tipline

-The St. Clair County Health Department makes it quick and easy for you to access accurate, real-time information about current beach advisories and closures.
+The St. Clair County Health Department makes it quick and easy for you to access accurate, real-time information about current water quality advisories.
 Check it out at:

 24-hour Tipline - 877-504.SWIM or 987.7253